1D GRPIC Simulations of Stellar-Mass Black Hole Magnetospheres: Semi-Analytic Model of Gamma-Rays from Gaps: Semi-Analytic Model of the Gap for Low Current Cases

-Next, we compute pair creations in the gap.
+Next, we compute $\gamma\gamma$ pair productions in the gap.
 The number of photons scattered by the electron as it propagates from $r_{k-1}$ to $r_{k}$ is calculated by considering that seed photons with $\epsilon_{\rm min}$ are most abundant,

 where $l_{\mathrm{ic}}$ is the mean free path of IC scattering,